Spectral density estimation: Multiple tones

 The power spectral density of $x(n)$ is composed of $p$ impulse functions in addition to the spectral density function due to noise.

 The most common methods for frequency estimation involve identifying the noise subspace to extract these components.
-These methods are based on eigen decomposition of the autocorrelation matrix into a signal subspace and a noise subspace.
+These methods are based on eigendecomposition of the autocorrelation matrix into a signal subspace and a noise subspace.
 After these subspaces are identified, a frequency estimation function is used to find the component frequencies from the noise subspace.
 The most popular methods of noise subspace based frequency estimation are Pisarenko's method, the multiple signal classification (MUSIC) method, the eigenvector method, and the minimum norm method.